4 Bedroom Colour Schemes To Make You Feel Happy

-While scientific evidence is thin on the ground, a bedrooms colour is important and experts in interior design have identified the below colour schemes as useful for helping limit anxiety and stress.
+While scientific evidence is thin on the ground, a bedrooms colour is important and experts in interior design have identified the below colour schemes for bedrooms as useful for helping limit anxiety and stress.
 Take a look at the best bedroom colour schemes to improve your mood:

 Incorporating yellow into the bedroom communicates happiness and is also ideal if your room doesn’t get a lot of natural light, as it can mimic sunshine and make the room feel expansive.
 However, in large amounts, this colour is said to create feelings of frustration or anxiety.